ViralTexts/gtr-clusters/clusters/18730206-sn85033395-WhatToDoInCaseOfAccident.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-der gives these short rules for action in
 case of accidents : For dust in the eyes,
 avoid rubbing; dash water into them.
 Remove cinders,,. etc., with the round